SLASSCOM/slasscom-visual-design-and-multimedia-curriculum/graphic-design/digital-design.md

 ### Lecture/Lab description

-This lesson will cover a complete beginners guide to learning indesign
+This lesson will cover a complete beginners guide to learning InDesign

 ---